kai-tub/bigearthnet_common/.github/CONTRIBUTING.md

    - Open an issue and tell us about your goal and a rough sketch on how you would like to implement it.
 Once we agree that the plan looks good, feel free to start working on your first *pull request*.

 ## PR guide
-1. Install the development dependencies
+1. Install the development dependencies via `pdm install`
-   1. Ideally, with `conda`/`mamba` and the `env.yml` environment file
-   1. The entire set-up is automated as a `just` script
-1. Update the code/tests in the jupyter notebook via `nbs`
+1. Update the code/tests
-1. Run all tests via `nbdev_test_nbs`
+1. Run all tests via `pytest tests/` or `pdm run test`

 If anything is unclear, feel free to start the PR and mention the part that is hard to understand.
 I am happy to help. :)